bassem-i/ReactJS-Weather-App/README.md

 2. Unit tests.
 3. City selector at the start to specify cities other than Munich.
 4. Date range selector at the start.
-5. Show more information like a humidaty graph.
+5. Show more information like a humidity graph.
 6. Have more visuals ( Rain icons on rainy days or sun icons on sunny days ).